Last updated: January 6, 2023

 Why Do I Need an EIN for an LLC?

-This includes businesses that sell alcohol, tobacco, firearms, or gasoline.
-If your LLC does not fall into any of these categories, you may still need an EIN for federal income tax purposes.
+From our experience, even if your LLC does not fall into any of these categories, you may still need an EIN for federal income tax purposes.

 Can You Have an LLC Without an EIN?